 Barnali Choudhury is a Professor of Law and the Director of the Jack & Mae Nathanson Centre on Transnational Human Rights, Crime and Security.
 Prior to joining Osgoode, she was a Professor at University College London and academic director of UCL’s Global Governance Institute.

 She is an internationally recognized expert on business and international economic issues, particularly as they relate to issues of human rights.
-She has published numerous books, including Corporate Duties to the Public (Cambridge University Press, 2019); Understanding the Company: Corporate Governance and Theory (Cambridge University Press, 2017); and Public Services and International Trade Liberalization: Human Rights and Gender Implications (Cambridge University Press, 2012), as well as a forthcoming commentary on the United Nations Guiding Principles on Business and Human Rights.
+She has published numerous books, including The United Nations Guiding Principles on Business and Human Rights: A Commentary (Edward Elgar, 2023); Corporate Duties to the Public (Cambridge University Press, 2019); Understanding the Company: Corporate Governance and Theory (Cambridge University Press, 2017); and Public Services and International Trade Liberalization: Human Rights and Gender Implications (Cambridge University Press, 2012).
 Her work has appeared in the Oxford Journal of Legal Studies, Columbia Journal of Transnational Law, Berkeley Business Law Journal, International & Comparative Law Quarterly, Journal of Corporate Law Studies, as well as in numerous other journals and in book chapters.
 It has also been featured in the Oxford Business Law Blog, the Columbia Law School Blue Sky Blog and the American Society of International Law Insight, among others.
-She has written op-eds for the Globe and Mail, the Neue Zurcher Zeitung, and iPolitics and her work has been featured in Bloomberg Businessweek.
-She has held numerous research grants including a grant from the Leverhulme Trust, one of the UK’s most prestigious research bodies.
+She has written op-eds for the Globe and Mail, the Toronto Star, the Neue Zurcher Zeitung, and iPolitics and her work has been featured on the CBC and in Bloomberg Businessweek.
+She has held numerous research grants including grants from the Leverhulme Trust and SSHRC.

 Research Interests: Corporate Law, Business & Human Rights, Corporate Social Responsibility, International Investment Law, Corporate Governance, International Trade Law, International Arbitration